blzzxd/lua-bot-js/README.md

 # Lua Bot
 Lua bot is an Discord.js bot.
-On this moment he can kick and ban users.
+On this moment he can do moderation stuff like kick/mute/ban users.
 ![](https://github.com/artur-asimov/lua-bot-js/blob/main/luabotlogo.png?raw=true)

 ## Installation